DatepollSystems/Home/README.md

 ```
 3. add Link to just created page in `docusaurus.config.js` under `themeConfig.navbar.items[label=projects].items`
 4. create documentation folder `/docs/ProjectName/` and follow adding docs instructions

+### Adding blogposts
+To add a new blogpost a file within the blog directory must be created (name should be in the format `YYY-MMM-DD-blog-post-title.md`)
+The only required field in the header is `title` (other available headers see https://v2.docusaurus.io/docs/blog#header-options)

+`<!--truncate-->` can be used to define the content (anything above it) of the summary shown on the bloglist page